 - The Museum’s heating, ventilation, and air-conditioning systems are optimized with filtration above the Center for Disease Control’s and ASHRAE’s COVID-19 recommendations.
 Air is exchanged several times per hour in all publicly accessible spaces.

 The Museum does not have its own parking facility.
 There are several parking decks nearby, as well as metered and free street parking.
 For real-time information about city parking decks, click here.
+For general city street and lot parking information, click here.
+For additional daily parking lots, click here for Preferred Parking lots or click here for The Car Park lots.
 There are two accessible parking spaces on Pack Square, and two just south of Pack Square on Biltmore Avenue.

 Help us conserve original artworks for future generations by not touching any objects in the galleries.

 - Maintain a distance of at least 12 inches from artworks.

 - Sketching or note-taking is allowed in the galleries with pencils.